ileathan/encode-x/README.md

 C = require('./encode-x')
 C.setToAlphabet = C.setFromAlphabet = "1234567890abcdefgahiklm"
-C.from10to999(data) // Error is thrown because your to alphabet cannot is to small for base999.
+C.from10to999(data) // Error is thrown because the alphabet it to small for base999.
 ```

 # Instalation